standardrb/vscode-standard-ruby/README.md

-Clicking "Workspace" before changing a setting will save it to `.vscode/settings.json` inside the root workspace directory and will not affect the extension's behavior in other workspaces.
+Clicking "Workspace" before changing a setting will save it to `.vscode/settings.json` inside the root workspace directory and will not affect the extension's behavior in other workspace folders.

 ## Manually triggering a format with automatic fixes